kyanvasu/kanvas-site/docs/kanvas-development/elastic-document-models.md

 https://gist.github.com/FredPeal/64def6e2e096aff35c744c9ce8c9eb64

 ## Create Index
-For creating the index, run this command.
-The first param is the class for model, second the max depth and the third max fields in that index.
+For creating the index, run the following command

 ```
  php cli/cli.php elastic createDocuments "Gewaer\ElasticDocuments\Books" 3 1000
 ```

+*   The first param is the class for model
+*   The second is the max depth
+*   The third represents max fields in that index

-## Indexar
+## Insert Documents
-For inserting documents in Elastic, you need to set the data and ID, search the data in the database with the model and with setData method, and add method insert data in elastic.
+In order to insert data to Elastic,  you will just need to initialize your Elastic document object, and pass the Phalcon model to the insert data function.

 ```
 $books = \Gewaer\Models\Books::find('is_deleted = 0');
 foreach($books as $book){
   $document = new \Gewaer\ElasticModel\Books();
-  $document->setData($book->id, $book->toArray());
+  $document->setDataModel($book);
   $document->add();
  }
 ```

-If you want to insert data from CLI, use this command
+If you want to insert data from CLI, use the following command
 ```
 php cli/cli.php elastic createDocumentsElastic "Gewaer\Models\Books" "Gewaer\ElasticModel\Books" 3 1000
 ```